DataDink/InteractionLib/README.md

 Documentation: [Here](http://datadink.github.io/InteractionLib/)

-This is a standalone micro-framework that provides markup-wiring for common ajax and UI interactions.
+This is a standalone prototyping framework that provides markup-wiring for common ajax and UI interactions.

 Requirements:
 -------------